netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

         show service Service-ADNS-1

-1. Log in to Azure Citrix ADC VPX and configure the ADNS service on secondary IP and port 53 using the following command:
+1. Log in to Azure Citrix ADC VPX and configure the ADNS service on the secondary IP address and port 53 using the following command:

         add service Service-ADNS-1 10.240.0.8 ADNS 53